 Injuries to the rotator cuff (RC) range from simple contusions and tendonitis to chronic tendinopathy, partial tears, and full-thickness tears (PTTs versus FTTs).
 RC pathology can affect any subset of patient populations, from the casual “weekend warrior” to elite-level professional athletes.
 Similarly, RC pathology is seen across all ages.

 While subacromial impingement syndrome (SIS) is the most common cause of shoulder pain, rotator cuff (RC) tendonitis is often seen in association with shoulder impingement.
-RC tendonitis can present in the acute setting following injury or, chronically, as a result of repetitive overuse activities or sport-related demands .
+Rotator cuff tendonitis can present in the acute setting following injury or, chronically, as a result of repetitive overuse activities or sport-related demands.

 Acute Rotator Cuff Tendonitis

-Acutely, RC tendonitis afflicts athletes at all levels of competition.
+Acutely, rotator cuff tendonitis afflicts athletes at all levels of competition.
 Acute injuries often occur secondary to direct trauma to the shoulder in contact sports, poor throwing mechanics in overhead sports (i.e., baseball, javelin throwers), or from falls on an outstretched arm.

 Chronic Rotator Cuff Tendinopathy

-Chronically, RC tendinopathy can occur secondary to a variety of proposed mechanisms:
+Chronically, rotator cuff tendinopathy can occur secondary to a variety of proposed mechanisms:

-The extrinsic theory of mechanical impingement and pathologic contact between the undersurface of the acromion and the RC results in repetitive injury to the cuff.
-RC tendinopathy results in weakened areas of the cuff, eventually resulting in PTTs and/or FTTs.
+The extrinsic theory of mechanical impingement and pathologic contact between the undersurface of the acromion and the rotator cuff results in repetitive injury to the cuff.
+Rotator cuff tendinopathy results in weakened areas of the cuff, eventually resulting in PTTs and/or FTTs.
 The mechanical compression can occur secondary to a degenerative bursa, acromial spurring, and predisposing acromial morphologies (i.e., the hooked-type acromion).
 Theories were popularized and modified by Watson-Jones, Neer, and Bigliani.

 Several theories exist to support intrinsic degeneration of the cuff as the primary source of shoulder impingement.
 In general, the intrinsic degenerative theories cite that cuff degeneration eventually compromises the overall stability of the glenohumeral joint.
 Once compromised, the humeral head migrates superiorly, and the subacromial space decreases in size.
 Thus, the cuff becomes susceptible to secondary extrinsic compressive forces, ultimately leading to cuff degeneration, tendinopathy, and tearing.

 Shoulder pain comprises the third-leading musculoskeletal complaint at physician office visits.
 Following spine and knee complaints, shoulder complaints account for 4.5 million visits and $3 billion in associated healthcare costs in the United States alone.
-With a lifetime prevalence rate of 67%, shoulder pain is most commonly caused by SIS and/or RC pathologies.
-Rotator cuff (RC) injuries afflict patient populations in an age-dependent fashion.
+With a lifetime prevalence rate of 67%, shoulder pain is most commonly caused by subacromial impingement syndrome and/or rotator cuff pathologies.
+Rotator cuff injuries afflict patient populations in an age-dependent fashion.
 Prevalence rates increase from 5% to 10% in patients younger than 20 years of age to over 60% in patients over age 80 years old.

-Tendinopathy ensues after repetitive RC injury triggers a recurrent pathological cycle that results in acute on chronic tendonitis, increasing levels of tendinopathy and tendinosis, and ultimately, PTTs and/or FTTs to varying degrees of tear sizes and retraction.
-The exact pathogenesis of RC tears remains controversial, but most clinicians agree the underlying mechanism is comprised of a combination of extrinsic impingement from structures surrounding the cuff and intrinsic degeneration from changes within the tendon itself.
+Tendinopathy ensues after repetitive rotator cuff injury triggers a recurrent pathological cycle that results in acute on chronic tendonitis, increasing levels of tendinopathy and tendinosis, and ultimately, PTTs and/or FTTs to varying degrees of tear sizes and retraction.
+The exact pathogenesis of rotator cuff tears remains controversial, but most clinicians agree the underlying mechanism is comprised of a combination of extrinsic impingement from structures surrounding the cuff and intrinsic degeneration from changes within the tendon itself.

 A thorough history includes current or history of sports participation (as well as specific positions played in each sport), occupational history and current status of employment, hand dominance, any history of injury/trauma to the shoulder(s) and/or neck, and any relevant surgical history.